Internship Information & Expectations

 - Satisfactory completion of a minimum of two semesters of graduate coursework in the department.

-- Written approval from an acceptable internship site.
+- Formal approval from your intended internship site.

 - Adhere to the rules and regulations of the internship site.
 Dress is as directed by the site professional.